valhovey/blog/a_tour_of_haskell.md

 Alright, how do we actually _do_ anything in Haskell though?
 All of this expression has so far been quite poetic, but at the end of the day our philosophic principles are based around actually getting something done.
 If we can't do that, then all of this is not exactly helpful.

-It turns out that typeclasses are the missing link to take all of the concepts we have produced so far and generate a useful and expressive language.
+It turns out that higher kinded types expressed with typeclasses are the missing links to take all of the concepts we have produced so far and generate a useful and expressive language.
+It [is possible](https://www.haskellforall.com/2012/05/scrap-your-type-classes.html){:target="_blank"} to express these coming concepts without typeclasses, but the convention in Haskell is to use them for better ergonomics.

 Going forward, it is important to grok the difference between structure (list, sum, product, etc...) and payload (the types at the leaves).
 We are going to construct a three-rung ladder that lets us climb to any operation we need to perform in Haskell, but in a type-safe way that the compiler can help us with along the way.

 ### Functor, the First Rung